LLM4Cov: Execution-Aware Agentic Learning for High-coverage Testbench Generation: Abstract

 \section{Abstract}

-Execution-aware LLM agents offer a promising paradigm for learning from tool feedback, but such feedback is often expensive and slow to obtain, making online reinforcement learning (RL) impractical.
+Execution-aware LLM agents offer a promising paradigm for learning from tool feedback, but such feedback can be expensive and slow to obtain, making online reinforcement learning (RL) less practical in certain scenarios.
 High-coverage hardware verification exemplifies this challenge due to its reliance on industrial simulators and non-differentiable execution signals.
-We propose \nickname\footnote{The open-source implementation of LLM4Cov is available at \href{https://hejiaz2023.github.io/llm4cov_oss/}{https://hejiaz2023.github.io/llm4cov\_oss/}.}, an offline agent-learning framework that models verification as memoryless state transitions guided by deterministic evaluators.
+We propose \nickname\footnote{The open-source implementation of LLM4Cov is available at \href{https://hejiaz2023.github.io/llm4cov_oss/}{https://hejiaz2023.github.io/llm4cov\_oss/}.}, an offline agent-learning framework that models verification as single-step state transitions guided by deterministic evaluators.
 Building on this formulation, we introduce execution-validated data curation, policy-aware agentic data synthesis, and worst-state-prioritized sampling to enable scalable learning under execution constraints.
 We further curate a reality-aligned benchmark adapted from an existing verification suite through a revised evaluation protocol.
-Using the proposed pipeline, a compact 4B-parameter model achieves 69.2\% coverage pass rate under agentic evaluation, outperforming its teacher by 5.3\% and demonstrating competitive performance against models an order of magnitude larger.
+Using the proposed pipeline, a compact 4B-parameter model achieves 69.2\% pass rate and 90.4\% average coverage in CVDP-ECov under agentic evaluation, outperforming its teacher by 5.3\% and 10.5\%, demonstrating competitive performance against models an order of magnitude larger.